 If you’re decorating your outdoor space from scratch, start with choosing furniture and decor pieces that are not only pretty but can also stand up to heavy use, moisture, UV light, dust, and mold.

 “When decorating my outdoor space I really look for function as well as style,” explains Emily Yewchuk, artist, photographer, and mom of three.
 “I have three young kids who are never far from me, so having materials that hide stains or wash well is an absolute must.
 This goes double for the rug because you know it’s going to have popsicles dripped on it the very first day.”

 2. Set the mood with an outdoor rug.

 A rug is another important element in your outdoor decor.
 Outdoor rugs set the mood and tone of the space while protecting your furniture and your floor.
-When choosing a rug for your patio, deck, or porch, make sure that the material is designed for outdoor use.
-Indoor rugs may fade and dismantle when exposed to UV light and rain.

 “A rug is a game-changer,” says stylist and mom Kass DeKoning.
 “It definitely completes any space!
 To keep the theme cohesive, we went with a neutral outdoor rug that blends with our furniture but still adds a lot of depth and texture to our sitting area.”